Kaash Main Teri Beti Na Hoti: International broadcast

-Kassh Main Teri Beti Na Hoti was also broadcast in India on the channel Zindagi.
+Kaash Main Teri Beti Na Hoti was also broadcast in India on the channel Zindagi.
 Its first episode was telecasted on 23 June 2014, the day the channel was launched.
+And it become massive Blockbuster in India.
 The show ended its run on 6 December 2014.
 Zindagi ended the entire show within 159 episodes, while on Geo TV, it took 210 episodes.